- our blog

 3. Qualifying for loan

-If you do not qualify for a loan, good money lenders in Singapore will usually give you the option of getting a guarantor.
+If you do not qualify for a loan, highly rated authorised money lenders in Singapore will usually give you the option of getting a loan guarantor.

 4. Be careful of taking multiple loans